Bando Stone & the New World

-Bando Stone and the New World is the fifth and final studio album by American actor and musician Donald Glover, and his final album under the stage name Childish Gambino.
+Bando Stone and the New World is the fifth studio album by American actor and musician Donald Glover, and his final album under the stage name Childish Gambino.
 It was released on July 19, 2024, through RCA Records.

 The album was met with positive reviews from critics, who praised its eclectic production, mature songwriting and Glover's vocal performance, but were mixed on its lack of cohesiveness.
 At the 67th Annual Grammy Awards, Bando Stone & the New World was nominated for Best Progressive R&B Album.

 Background

 In 2017, Donald Glover revealed he planned to retire the stage name Childish Gambino after his next project, telling the Governors Ball Music Festival attendees, "I'll see you for the last Gambino album".
 In 2018, Glover won the Grammy Award for Best Traditional R&B Performance for his 2016 single "Redbone".
 At the Q&A following the ceremony, Glover reiterated his intention to retire the Gambino moniker and release a final project, saying "I think endings are good because they force things to get better".
 Glover told attendees of the This is America Tour that the tour would be Childish Gambino's final tour.
 In 2020, Glover unceremoniously released the studio album 3.15.20 in an unfinished state amid the COVID-19 pandemic and the loss of his father.
 It was unknown at the time if the release would be Glover's final Childish Gambino project.

 In 2023, Glover confirmed that Childish Gambino had not been retired yet, revealing that he was in the process of making new music.
 During a livestream in May 2024 from Glover's production company Gilga, Glover announced that he would be releasing two albums in the same year.
 The first would be a finished version of 3.15.20, now titled Atavista; the second would be an all-new album titled Bando Stone and The New World, the soundtrack to a tentpole film from Gilga of the same name.
 Glover confirmed the latter release would act as the final album under the moniker of Childish Gambino.

 Atavista officially released on May 13, 2024, with Glover confirming the release for the all-new Childish Gambino in the summer of the same year.
 A world tour, called "The New World Tour", was announced by Glover the same week.